-Government Fund may reduce its support to any state mandated program or requirement, by up to a percentage equal to the percentage reduction in the actual amount appropriated to the Local Government Fund as compared to the amount required to be appropriated pursuant to Section 6-27-30.
-Excluded from said reductions are Administrative Law Judges and their offices, Court of Appeals and their offices, Circuit and Family Courts and their offices, Magistrates and their offices, Masters-in-Equity and their offices, Probate Courts and their offices, Public Defenders and their offices, Solicitors and their offices, and the Supreme Court and their offices, and assessment for indigent medical care pursuant to Section 44-6-146 of the 1976 Code.
+8 (B) A political subdivision receiving aid from the Local Government Fund may not appropriate money to any entity without the requirement that the entity provides at the end of the fiscal year a detailed description of the purposes for which the money was used.
+9 113.6.
+(AS-TREAS: Political Subdivision Flexibility) For Fiscal Year 2021-22, a political subdivision receiving aid from the 10 Local Government Fund may reduce its support to any state mandated program or requirement, by up to a percentage equal to the 11 percentage reduction in the actual amount appropriated to the Local Government Fund as compared to the amount required to be 12 appropriated pursuant to Section 6-27-30.
+Excluded from said reductions are Administrative Law Judges and their offices, Court of 13 Appeals and their offices, Circuit and Family Courts and their offices, Magistrates and their offices, Masters in-Equity and their 14 offices.
+Probate Courts and their offices.
+Public Defenders and their offices.
+Solicitors and their offices, and the Supreme Court and 15 their offices, and assessment for indigent medical care pursuant to Section 44-6-146 of the 1976 Code.
+16

-- 113.8.
-(AS-TREAS: Agricultural Use Exemption) A county shall have its portion of the Aid to Subdivisions, Local Government Fund withheld if the county imposes any additional requirements for an agricultural use exemption for a landowner's timberland beyond what is required by Section 12-43-230(a) and Section 12-43-232 of the 1976 Code. - 113.9.
-(AS-TREAS: Excess Sales Tax Collections) In the current fiscal year, if a county has capital projects sales tax collections in excess of the amount necessary to complete all projects for which the tax was imposed and the tax has not yet expired, the county may pledge and use the excess collections to fund road improvements, intersection improvements, and pedestrian transportation.
-However, prior to the expiration of the tax, an eligible county must adopt an ordinance specifying the purposes for which the excess funds will be used.
-A county may expend distributions received pursuant to the Aid to Subdivisions, State Treasurer section to meet the requirements of this provision.
+113.7.
+(AS-TREAS: Agricultural Use Exemption) A county shall have its portion of the Aid to Subdivisions, Local Government 17 Fund withheld if the county imposes any additional requirements for an agricultural use exemption for a landowner's timberland 18 beyond what is required by Section 12-43-230(a) and Section 12-43-232 of the 1976 Code.
+19

+113.8.
+(AS-TREAS: Excess Sales Tax Collections) In the current fiscal year, if a county has capital projects sales tax collections 20 in excess of the amount necessary to complete all projects for which the tax was imposed and the tax has not yet expired, the county 21 may pledge and use the excess collections to fund road improvements, intersection improvements, and pedestrian transportation.
+22 23 However, prior to the expiration of the tax, an eligible county must adopt an ordinance specifying the purposes for which the excess funds will be used.
+A county may expend distributions received pursuant to the Aid to Subdivisions, State Treasurer section to meet 24 25 the requirements of this provision.

-- 113.11.
-(AS-TREAS: Rural County Stabilization Fund) There is created in Aid to Subdivisions-State Treasurer the Rural County Stabilization Fund.
-Any county that has population growth, as determined by the 2020 Census, of less than 5.35% since the 2010 census shall be eligible to receive monies from the fund as follows: - (1) a baseline of \$300,000 to each eligible county; - (2) an additional \$100,000 to eligible counties with a population between 50,000 and 99,999; and - (3) an additional \$200,000 to eligible counties with a population of more than 100,000.
+- 26 113.9.
+(AS TREAS: Rural County Stabilization Fund) There is created in Aid to Subdivisions State Treasurer the Rural County - Stabilization Fund.
+Any county that has population growth, as determined by the 2020 Census, of less than 5.35% since the 2010 27 - census shall be eligible to receive monies from the fund as follows: 28 - 29 (1) a baseline of \$300,000 to each eligible county; - (2) an additional \$100,000 to eligible counties with a population between 50,000 and 99,999; and 30 - (3) an additional \$200,000 to eligible counties with a population of more than 100,000.
+After disbursal of funds, any monies 31 - 32 remaining shall be distributed to each eligible county on a pro rata basis. - In the event the amount of funds in the Rural County Stabilization Fund is not sufficient to provide monies to counties according 33 - to the above formula, the amounts distributed to counties shall be reduced on a pro rata basis.
+34 - 35